 GDS collects some data automatically when you visit this site.
 This includes your Internet Protocol (IP) address, and details of which version of web browser you use.
 GDS uses this information to provide you with access to the website and to monitor use of the site to identify security threats.

-Where you provide your consent DLUHC uses Google Analytics to collect the following information about how you use this website:
+Where you provide your consent DLUHC uses Google Analytics and Google Analytics 4 to collect the following information about how you use this website:

 - the pages you visit on GOV.UK